flhofer/dell_TB16_firmware/README.md

 * Realtek ALC3263 is a Dell-custom Audio bus (I2S/PCM) audio chip that performs audio decoding and encoding on four output streams *at* 24-bit 48 kHz (this is strangely fixed).
 Only the Datasheets for the sibling, ALC3261, are available.
 * [Realtek RTL8153](https://www.olimex.com/Products/USB-Modules/Ethernet/USB-GIGABIT/resources/rtl8153.pdf) is one of the most sold USB-based Gigabit Ethernet controllers
 ...

+Differences between TB15, TB16, WD15, and TB18:
+* TB15 was a previous release of TB16, which was then recalled due to overheating issues.
+The only reported difference is an added cooling system with a temperature-controlled fan, affecting only the Dock's EC controller.
+Users (@bovvski) reported successful flashing.
+* WD15 uses the same Dock case and, in later releases, the same Dock cable.
+The Cable binary should thus be the same.
+It is, however, unclear to me how a USB-C can be effectively translated to a PCI bus.
+My guess is that the ASM USB controller, Ethernet controller, and Audio Media components are the same.
+The only component I'm not sure of is the Dock's bin.
+Be careful!
+*  The TB18 has a double-TB connector for power-hungry laptops.
+Apparently, the second connector is only for power delivery.
+Therefore, it is my opinion that the Cable's internals may be different, but the rest is identical.
+Power delivery and control are managed by Cable-PD and should thus, however, not change the Cable's function - and bin - on the TB side.

 **TBC**